WallStreetMojo

 What is Levered Beta?

-Levered beta is a measure of the systematic risk of a stock that includes risk due to macroeconomic events like war, political events, recession, etc. Systematic risk is the risk that is inherent to the entire market and is also known as the undiversifiable risk.
+Levered beta is a measure of the systematic risk of a stock that includes risk due to macroeconomic events like war, political events, recession, etc. Systematic risk is inherent to the entire market and is also known as the undiversifiable risk.
 It cannot be reduced through diversification.
 The levered beta formula is used in the CAPM.

 The levered beta formula is represented as follows,